 Using the Wayback Machine

 The Wayback Machine is a site that keeps tabs on how websites progress over the years.
-If a webpage isn’t too popular, it might not appear in the Wayback Machine; however, if you do get a hit from the machine, you can get a rough estimate on when the webpage was published.
+If a webpage isn’t too popular, it might not appear in the Wayback Machine; however, if you do get a hit from the machine, you can get a rough estimate of when the webpage was published.

-First, head over to the Wayback Machine, and then enter the address of the site you want to check into the address bar on the site.
+First, head to the Wayback Machine, and then enter the address of the site you want to check into the address bar on the site.